 At Proefschriftenprinten.nl you can choose from different types of paper for inside pages as well as for the cover.
 All paper we use is FSC certified.

 For the interior, we can choose from the following paper:

 - G-print 100 gsm

 - Biotope 90 gsm (cream)

 - HVO (wood free offset) 90 gsm

-- This paper we use most often for printing the inside pages.

 For the cover, we have a choice of the following paper: